linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 Linux package managers generally also include a `clean` command.
 This command clears the cache used by the package manager.
 It can also be a helpful command if you are having package errors due to corrupted metadata.

-For Debian and Ubuntu, the single APT command is all you need:
+For Debian and Ubuntu, the single APT command is all you need.

     sudo apt clean

 APT also has an `autoclean` command.
-This command clears the cache only for (usually old) packages that can no longer be downloaded from APT's repositories:
+This command clears the cache only for (usually old) packages that can no longer be downloaded from APT's repositories.

     sudo apt autoclean

-Both YUM and DNF require you to specify what you want cleared from the cache.
+Both YUM and DNF require you to specify what you want to be cleared from the cache.
 The most helpful options are `metadata`, `packages`, and `all`.
-As an example, here is the YUM command for clearing all of the cached data:
+As an example, here is the YUM command for clearing all of the cached data.

     sudo yum clean all